CBC - Complete Blood Count

 Red Blood Cells

 Red blood cells (erythrocytes) carry oxygen from the lungs to the body's cells, bound to a molecule called hemoglobin.
-Anemia is a condition characterized by a reduction in the number of red blood cells, often leaving a person fatigued, weak, and short of breath.
+A reduction in red blood cells characterizes anemia, often leaving a person tired, weak, and short of breath.
 Several tests are used to help diagnose various types of anemia.

-Hemoglobin (HGB): the number of grams of hemoglobin in a deciliter of blood (g/dL).
-Normal levels in healthy adults are 14-18 g/dL for men and 12-16 g/dL for women.
+The number of grams of hemoglobin in a deciliter of blood (g/dL).
+Average levels in healthy adults are 14-18 g/dL for men and 12-16 g/dL for women.
 As a rough guideline, hemoglobin should be about one-third of the hematocrit.
 Hemoglobin is an iron-containing protein found in red blood cells (RBCs), enabling the cells to carry oxygen and carbon dioxide in the blood.
 Measuring hemoglobin gives a picture of the ability of the blood to carry oxygen to every cell of your body.
 A low hemoglobin level may indicate anemia.
 Hemoglobin increases with altitude adaptation.
 In general, women have lower hemoglobin values than men.

 White Blood Cells

 White blood cells (leukocytes) carry out the body's immune responses.
-The CBC looks at numbers of various different types of white blood cells.
+The CBC looks at the numbers of various types of white blood cells.

 Differential: a report of the proportions of different types of white blood cells as a percentage of the total number of white cells; these percentages may be multiplied by the WBC to obtain absolute counts.

-Monocytes: a type of cell that fights pathogens by engulfing and destroying them.
+A type of cell that fights pathogens by engulfing and destroying them.
 Monocytes circulate in the blood for about 24 hours; when they leave the bloodstream and migrate into the tissues, they mature into macrophages.
-Monocytes and macrophages normally account for 2-10% of all white blood cells.
+Monocytes and macrophages typically account for 2-10% of all white blood cells.
 Like the other white blood cells (WBCs), monocytes originate in the bone marrow, the complex spaces within many of our larger bones.
 Monocyteseat foreign intruders (phagocytosis) and kill infected cells.
 Monocytes are essential in triggering atherosclerosis that affects our arteries and can lead to heart disease and stroke.

-Eosinophils: cells that play a role in defense against parasites and allergic reactions.
+Cells that play a role in defense against parasites and allergic reactions.
 Eosinophilic granulocytes (“eosinophils”) are part of our immune system’s response to infection, including from parasites.
 They usually make up 0-6% of all white blood cells.
 Eosinophils, basophils, and mast cells are essential in allergic reactions and asthma.

 Platelets (thrombocytes) are necessary for blood clotting.
 Averages are the smallest type of cell found in the blood.
 A normal platelet count is about 130,000-440,000 cells/mm3.
 Low platelet counts (thrombocytopenia) -- which can lead to easy bruising and excessive bleeding -- may be caused by certain drugs, autoimmune reactions, accelerated destruction by the spleen, or certain immune diseases.
 Platelets help stop bleeding after an injury by gathering around the injury site, plugging the hole in the bleeding vessel, and helping the blood clot more quickly.
 Platelet counts may be done if you are prone to bruising or about to have surgery.
 The platelet count may change with bleeding disorders, heart disease, diabetes, and inflammatory conditions.

 HOW DOES DISCOUNTEDLABS.COM WORK?